bryn-trys/bryn-trys/README.md

-### ✨ Hi there, my name is Forest ✨
+### ✨ Hi there, my name is Astrid✨

 Welcome to my profile!

 Here is what I'm working on:

 .
-Developing the OurVerse browser game
+Developing apps

 .
 Learning new programming languages

 .
 A graphic novel

-How to reach me: 23leap23@gmail.com

 ![Bryn's github stats](https://github-readme-stats.vercel.app/api?username=bryn-trys&show_icons=true&theme=merko)